Auquan/quant-quest-2/README.md

   >            If not present, will just use featureId
   > *params:* {optional} A dictionary with which contains other optional params if needed by the feature

+Code Snippets for all the features are available [here](https://bitbucket.org/auquan/auquantoolbox/wiki/Home#markdown-header-examples)

 Feature ID  | Parameters | Description
 :-------------: | ------------- | -------------